BNC Covered Call Strategy

 BNC (CEA Industries Inc. Common Stock), in the Industrials sector, (Engineering & Construction industry), listed on NASDAQ.

-CEA Industries Inc. is a U.S.-based company providing engineering, design, and technology solutions for the controlled environment agriculture (CEA) industry.
-Through its subsidiary Surna Cultivation Technologies LLC, it supplies proprietary environmental controls, HVAC, mechanical, electrical, and lighting systems primarily for indoor cannabis and specialty crop cultivation operations in North America.
-The company recently shifted its strategic focus to operate under the name "BNB Network Company," adopting BNB as its primary treasury reserve asset.
+CEA Industries Inc., a U.S.-based enterprise, specializes in furnishing advanced engineering, design, and technological innovations for the controlled environment agriculture (CEA) sector.
+Through its subsidiary, Surna Cultivation Technologies LLC, the company provides bespoke environmental control systems, including HVAC, mechanical, electrical, and lighting solutions.
+These are predominantly deployed in indoor facilities for cultivating cannabis and other specialized crops throughout North America.
+In a recent strategic realignment, the company has begun operating under the moniker "BNB Network Company" and has concurrently designated BNB as its primary treasury reserve asset.

 What is a covered call on BNC?